biocore/songbird/README.md

 Again, the numbers vary greatly by dataset.
 But you want to see the curve decaying, and plateau as close to zero as possible (the loss graphs shown in the Tensorboard/QIIME 2 summaries above are nice).

-## 4.3 Explaining Q2

-The Q2 score that is shown in the `qiime songbird summarize-paired` command is adapted from the Partial least squares literature.
-Here it is given by `Q2=1 - model/baseline` where `model=average absolute model error` and `baseline=average absolute baseline error`.
-If Q2 is close to 1, that indicates a high predictive accuracy on the cross validations amples.
-If Q2 is low or below zero, that indicates poor predictive accuracy, suggesting possible overfitting.

 # 5. Adjusting parameters to get reasonable fitting <span id="adjusting-parameters"></span>